fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 - deploy through fairlearn.org
   - landing page will be provided by a designer, everything else from the Fairlearn project repositories
+  - CI should generate documentation and make it available at PR-time for reviewers to check
   - all pages are reachable through fairlearn.org
   - https for fairlearn.org (currently only http works)
   - remove API doc from readthedocs
 - ensure the navigation from homepage to the other sections works
   - manual testing?
   - automated testing? (also check for broken links)

+## Development process

+We need to document all the processes around generating documentation.
+Specifically, we need to document how one can

+- build/generate the documentation and subsequently view it
+- develop case studies that end up in python files, but perhaps while creating them using Jupyter
+- get documentation changes into the Fairlearn repository (PR with Ci generating documentation and storing it as artifacts)

 ## Outstanding questions